The Need for Accelerators

 These recipes can also be used to ensure that each virtual function gets only the allocated number of resources.

-Intel QuickAssist Technology
+Intel® QuickAssist Technology

 The following illustration shows a recipe to enable rate limiting.

-The OpenSSL* cryptography framework can utilize the capabilities of Intel QAT to accelerate cryptographic computations.
-OpenSSL is used for implementation of Secure Sockets Layer and Transport Layer Security features in applications.
+The OpenSSL* cryptography framework can use the capabilities of Intel QAT to accelerate cryptographic computations.
+OpenSSL is used for the implementation of Secure Sockets Layer and Transport Layer Security features in applications.
 The OpenSSL toolkit lets you sign and verify keys using industry standard algorithms and measure performance.
 No rate limiting indicates that rate limiting is disabled.
 The Intel QAT device is set up with 16 VFs using SR-IOV.

 The following graph of DPDK test data shows the effect of rate limiting on systems with different numbers of VFs, and with no rate limiting.